Did you know?

 GLS and GLSSA (Graduate Liberal Studies Student Assn) co-sponsored a showcase of the scheduled GLS courses for Fall 2015.
 This showcase was recorded for those who could not attend.
 Please click on the title above to access the video recording of the showcase.

-The Spring 2015 workshop was held from 6 - 8 pm, Monday, October 20, 2014, in Randall Library, Room 2005.
+The Fall 2015 workshop was held from 6 - 8 pm, Monday, April 6, 2015, in Randall Library, Room 2005.
 Please click on the above link (underlined) to view the video of this workshop.

 If you are doing research, whether for a class or for your final project, this tutorial is a must-see.
 It is highly informative and very helpful.
 Click on the title above and check it out ! !